ZhiquanW/academic-personal-website/content/publication/Optim-PhotoEmotion/index.md

 ---
-title: 'Multimodal Affective Pedagogical Agents for Different Types of Learners'
+title: 'Photo Sequences of Varying Emotion: Optimization with a Valence-Arousal Annotated Dataset'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - Nicoletta Adamo
-  - Bedrich Benes
+  - Christos Mousas
-  - Richard E. Mayer
-  - Xingyu Lei
+  - Claudia Krogmeier
   - admin
-  - Zachary Meter
-  - Alyssa Lawson

 # Author notes (optional)
 # author_notes:
 #   - 'Equal contribution'
 #   - 'Equal contribution'

-date: '2020-01-01T00:00:00Z'
+date: '2021-07-01T00:00:00Z'
 # doi: 'asdfasdfasdfasd'

 # Schedule page publish date (NOT publication's date).